ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 1. Raw 16S rRNA gene sequence data set from coal mine fire affected soil samples of Centralia.
 2. Access to the Ribosomal Database II Project website.
-3. Laptops with wireless connection capability.
-4. Spreadsheet and graphics software such as Excel.
+3. Spreadsheet and graphics software such as Excel.
+4. References about microbes in fire-affected soils and Centralia (available on D2L).

 ### Getting familiar with the dataset: The Centralia underground coal mine fire!
-One of the projects in Dr. Shade's lab is Centralia.
-It is an underground coalmine fire in Pennsylvania that has been burning since 1962.
-The objective of the project is to investigate the impact of an extreme and long-term thermal disturbance on soil microbial communities.
-The soil samples were taken and classified into three different types: Fire Affected, Recovered, and Reference.
-Amplification and sequencing of 16S rRNA gene was conducted from those soil samples to identify the bacterial and archaeal communities.
-The table below shows the characteristic of the soil and environmental condition of the three sites where the three samples were taken.
+One of the microbial ecosystems studied by Dr. Shade's lab is Centralia, Pennsylvania.
+Centralia is the site of an underground coalmine fire that has been burning very slowly along the coal seams since 1962.
+We study the soils overlying the fire, which are exposed to extreme heat (temperatures have been recorded as hot as 300C!
+More recently the hottest temperatures are 50-60 C).
+The objective of our research project is to investigate the impact of an extreme (think: sledgehammer!) and long-term thermal disturbance on soil microbial communities.
+We use this unusual ecosystem as a model to understand microbial community resilience and stability.

+Surface soil cores (overlying the coal seams) were collected in 2014, and classified into three different types according to the fire impact: Fire Affected, Recovered, and Reference.
+Amplification and high-throughput Illumina sequencing of 16S rRNA gene was conducted from those soil samples to identify the bacterial and archaeal communities.
+The table below shows the characteristic of the soil and environmental conditions of three sites.
 The map describes the exact location of the sampling sites in Centralia.

 | Sample ID | Soil temperature | Classification | Organic matter | pH | NO3N (ppm) | NH4N (ppm) | Sulfate/Sulfur (ppm) | Arsenic (ppm) | Soil moisture |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |